Mental Health Improvement Portfolio

 Delivering person-centred, safe and effective, mental health care

-The ihub’s Mental Health Portfolio brings together two programmes of work, SPSP Mental Health and the Mental Health Access Improvement Support Programme.
+The ihub’s Mental Health Improvement Portfolio brings together three programmes of work, SPSP Mental Health, the Mental Health Access Improvement Support Programme and the Early Intervention in Psychosis (EIP) Programme.
 The portfolio is also expanding its offering into a range of new mental health work streams.

 Read more about the programmes

 Psychosis is a medical term which can refer to a single episode or the start of ongoing serious mental health issues.

 If undiagnosed, untreated or poorly treated, psychosis can become a long-term condition.
 A long duration of untreated psychosis is associated with high rates of suicide, more compulsory care, reduced social functioning, greater relapse, high levels of comorbidity, and greater stress on families.

 Psychosis in early adulthood has the potential to derail social, vocational, and psychological development.
 Traditionally psychosis was viewed as an inevitably deteriorating condition, but we now know that, with the right support, people can recover and go on to live healthy, productive lives.

 Our needs assessment highlighted that most services are not consistently delivering all of the core, evidence-based components of EIP.
 Read more in our report, published in March 2021.